Ask a Lawyer: Can Bankruptcy Clear Lawsuit Judgments?

 Dischargeable vs. Non-Dischargeable Debt

-Right after you file your bankruptcy petition, the bankruptcy court will enter an automatic stay that will require most creditors to stop all collection efforts.
-This means they can't contact you about repayment, and any collection lawsuit, eviction, foreclosure, repossession, or wage garnishment is paused while you work through your bankruptcy case.
+After you file your bankruptcy petition, the bankruptcy court will enter an automatic stay, requiring most creditors to stop all collection efforts.
+This means they can't contact your phone number about a repayment plan.
+And, any collection lawsuit, eviction, foreclosure, repossession, or wage garnishment is paused while you work through your bankruptcy case.

-At the end of the bankruptcy process, court judgments stemming from any kind of dischargeable debt — such as credit card debt, overdue utility bills, medical bills, or personal debts to family, friends, or others — can generally be discharged.
-Bankruptcy, however, will not get rid of judgments stemming from non-dischargeable debt.
+At the end of the bankruptcy process, court judgments stemming from any dischargeable debt such as credit card debt, overdue utility bills, medical bills, or personal debts to family, friends, or others, can generally be discharged.
+However, bankruptcy will not eliminate judgments stemming from non-dischargeable debt.

 That means a bankruptcy discharge can't clear judgments stemming from one of the following types of non-dischargeable debt:

-- Student loans (unless undue hardship is proven)
+- Student loans, unless there is undue hardship

 - Some kinds of taxes